last updated July 2019

 We really took advantage of the pool during our stay, fully embracing the Sunday funday vibes with a pitcher of sangria (aka just what we needed after a stressful drive through LA traffic earlier in the day).
 We spent the weekdays by the pool in a bit more relaxed manner, simply catching some rays, doing a little work and trading boozy sangria fruit for a fresh fruit platter (So good!).
 In fact, we were so relaxed at the pool that we didn't even get to take advantage of the complimentary bikes that the hotel offers (Next time, for sure!).

-Koffi: Amazing speciality coffee drinks, but not a place to grab food and allow plenty of time as the wait can be a bit long
+Koffi // Yummy speciality coffee drinks, but I’d skip the food and, as a note, if it’s a weekend, allow plenty of time as the wait can be a bit long

-King's Highway: Great for grabbing a small bite or some light snacks (The cauliflower is so yummy!).
-Also, their watermelon margs are highly recommended!
+King's Highway // Great for grabbing a small bite or some light snacks (The cauliflower is so yummy, but my favorites are the popcorn chicken and truffle fries!).
+Also, their watermelon margs are A++!

 Visit the Pink Door (because, did you even visit PS if you didn't visit this door?!)

 Take a ride up the aerial tramway (I know, this sounds super touristy.
-But there's a restaurant and bar at the top, so drinks + views = what's not to love?!
-We didn't have time to do this on this trip, but it's the first thing I'm doing next time I go back.)
+But there's a restaurant and bar at the top, so drinks + views = what's not to love?!)